 Engagement Rule #2: Don’t waltz into my workspace unannounced

 I recognize this may be a personal pet peeve, but when someone walks into my office without at least asking, it freaks me out.
 Nothing irritates an introvert more unexpected communication.
-I hate when someone walks into my office and stands in front my desk because I am unprepared for the interaction.
+I hate when someone walks into my office and stands in front of my desk because I am unprepared for the interaction.
 Even something as simple as dropping off mail or a document makes me lose my train of thought.
 Your space at work is the same as your space at home.
-No one is allowed to barge into your house without at least knocking.
+We allow no one to barge into your house without at least knocking.
 The same rule applies to work.
-Ergo I require people knock or ask to come in my office.
+Ergo I require people to knock or ask to come into my office.
 And I do the same when I visit their workspace.

 Engagement Rule #3: Meeting time blocks at specific times of the day